 Wordfence Premium starts at $99/year for 1 site.
 You get a discount if you tack on additional sites to your order.
 The more sites you add, the bigger the discount!

 WordPress plugins are not only the biggest security risks, but they’re also one of the major performance killers.
 Security plugins are particularly the top culprits, thanks to their always-on requirement and scanning features.

 However, cloud-based security solutions like Sucuri Firewall or Cloudflare are super neat if you need extra protection, especially if you’re up against bots and proxy traffic.

 On one hand, Sucuri is the better solution of the two for web security and performance, especially if you’re running a mission-critical business or ecommerce website.

 But if you’re looking for a free web firewall, Wordfence is a sturdier solution.
 If that’s your choice, I’d suggest pairing it up with a reliable free CDN, like Cloudflare.

 At the end of the day, it all comes down to your hosting.
 A great hosting provider will take care of most of the security measures for you.
 They understand that the performance hit to their servers and service brought on by third-party plugins is not worth the hassle.

-Ideally, your host should lock down code to only be executable in limited locations and instances.
-And they’d restrict writing uploads to only its respective folder.
+Ideally, your host should lockdown code to only be executable in limited locations and instances.
+And then restrict writing uploads to only the code’s respective folder.
 With a few more security hardening measures added at the server level, this would make WordPress security plugins redundant.

 If you enjoyed this article, then you’ll love Kinsta’s WordPress hosting platform.
 Turbocharge your website and get 24/7 support from our veteran WordPress team.
 Our Google Cloud powered infrastructure focuses on auto-scaling, performance, and security.
 Let us show you the Kinsta difference!
 Check out our plans